orbingol/NURBS-Python/.github/CONTRIBUTING.md

 * Please and please don't use stingy words or phrases
 * Double-check your attitude in your posts
 * Be reasonable
+* Feel free to explain the problem as long as or as detailed as you would like to
 * Simply, __be nice__!

 The following will **NOT** be tolerated in any way:

 * Any sort of offensive comment
-* Contempt and/or disdain in explicit and/or implicit ways
+* Contempt in explicit and/or implicit ways
-* Accusation directed to the authors and/or contributors (that's why we have the LICENSE file, check it out)
+* Any sort of accusation directed to the authors and/or contributors (that's why we have the LICENSE file)
-* Implication of you having the IQ of [INT_MAX](http://www.cplusplus.com/reference/climits/) and all others can only have the ability to breathe
-* Implication of you having the ability to travel to Mars in less than 1 microseconds
+* Complaints about implementation choices (instead, please ask about the reason nicely or fix it and create a PR)
+* "Bad" tone in writing (i.e. please triple-check how you say what you want to say)
-* A strange thought that people who read the issue tracker have ability to read your mind
+* A strange thought that people who read the issue tracker have ability to read your mind (happens all the time)
-* Anything that makes you feel discomfort when it is done 2 times harder to you in person
-* ... and other similar stuff

-I really don't like to indicate these details in a public post but all authors and contributors spend their free time to put some effort on development of this package.
+I would like to remind that all authors and contributors spend their free time to put some effort on development of this package.
 Their free time is as valuable as your free time, the time you spend outside of your regular work doing non-work and completely unrelated things.
-Nobody has to tolerate to you in any way, if you don't care about what you write.
+Therefore, please show some respect in your messages.
+Horrible grammar, bad English, long explanations, etc. are all okay, no worries :-)

 In case of any confusions or problems, please follow [this link](http://lmgtfy.com/?q=netiquette).

 ## What happens when you found a bug